You probably use a number of ingredient suppliers…

-1 – Always ask for a Specification from the supplier.
+1 – When buying organic ingredients, always ask for a Specification from the supplier.
 This describes the physical and chemical characteristics of what you bought.
 Like: Color, Aroma, Form (liquid, solid, etc.), pH, and so on.

 2 – Okay – you just received the ingredient shipment.
 You asked that it be sent with a C of A (Certificate of Analysis).
 This is the proof that the product meets the requirements described in the Specification.
 First, compare the C of A to the Spec. and make sure the C of A meets the description in the Spec.
 Now look at a small sample of the ingredient.
 Does it match the description on the Spec?
 See the example below.